maidsafe/temp_safe_network/README.md

 In this case, the new `SafeKey` is preloaded with coins which are transferred from the `SafeKey` we pay the operation with.
 In next section we'll see how to check the coins balance of them.

 If we omit the `--pay-with` argument from the command above, or from any other command which supports it, the CLI will make use of the default `SafeKey` which is linked from the account for paying the costs of the operation.
-Upon the creation of a SAFE Account, a default `SafeKey` is linked to it and used for paying the costs incurred in any operations made by the applications that have been authorised by the owner of that account, like it's the case of the `safe_cli` application.
-Currently it's not possible to change the default `SafeKey` linked from an account, but it will be possible with the `safe_cli` in the near future.
+Upon the creation of a SAFE Account, a default `SafeKey` is linked to it and used for paying the costs incurred in any operations made by the applications that have been authorised by the owner of that account, like it's the case of the `safe-cli` application.
+Currently it's not possible to change the default `SafeKey` linked from an account, but it will be possible with the `safe-cli` in the near future.

 Other optional args that can be used with `keys create` sub-command are:
 ```